-The Transmitter/Oscillator set on the audio-frequency position is placed along the pipeline at a point where an electrical connection can be made to the pipe.
+The audio Oscillator is placed along the pipeline at a point where an electrical connection can be made to the pipe.
 Test point lead wires are convenient connections.
-Plug the Pipe and Ground Terminal Board into the jack marked OUTPUT.
-The pipe lead wire is connected to the terminal marked PIPE.
-Connect the groundwire to the terminal marked GROUND and then to some metal structure which is in good electrical contact with the earth.
-If no structure is available, a ground rod can be driven into the earth and an electrical connection made to it.
+The pipe lead wire is connected to the terminal of the Oscillator marked PIPE.
+Connect a wire from the terminal marked GROUND to some metal structure, which is in good electrical contact with the earth.
+If no structure is available, a rod can be driven into the earth at a point from 20 to 30 feet from the pipe at right angles to the pipeline.